August 5, 2020

 The bill would provide funds to help state and Tribal governments build on their existing soil health programs.
 A state or Tribe with a funded soil health program could seek an annual grant from the U.S. Department of Agriculture (USDA) to be used for:

 USDA would then review applications and award grants to state and Tribal governments.
-Grants are not to exceed 50 percent of the cost of a state soil health program, or 75 percent of a Tribal program, and are not to exceed $5 million per year in total funding.
+Grants are not to exceed 50 percent of the cost of a state soil health program, or 75 percent of a Tribal program, and they are not to exceed $5 million per year in total funding.
 To be funded, a program would need to focus on improving soil health on agricultural lands and be consistent with USDA soil health principles.
 The bill would provide $60 million a year for the program in fiscal years 2021 through 2023, $80 million for 2024 through 2026, and $100 million starting in 2027 and thereafter.

 State, Tribal, and local policymakers are increasingly looking at soil health strategies to address water quality, soil erosion, climate change, and farm income problems.
 They recognize the multiple benefits provided by soil health solutions and are taking action.